 Your guide will help you hone a range of skills, from basic use of skins and avalanche equipment to advanced glacier-travel, and steep skiing concepts.
 Your guide will tailor the program and terrain choices to your skills and interests.
 This course is a great introduction to advanced ski touring in alpline terrain, and can challenge skiers of all levels.

-dational skill set for skiers who want to make the jump from winter ski touring into spring and summer ski mountaineering terrain that require more technical climbing skills.
+This program is meant to help you build the skill set to make the jump from winter ski touring into spring and summer ski mountaineering terrain that requires more technical climbing skills.

 In the ski mountaineering clinic you will learn crampon and ice axe techniques, and practice roped travel.
 You’ll also learn efficient techniques for skinning on steep slopes, and when and how to boot up instead.
 All of these skills are – of course – topped off with some skiing down the glaciated flanks of Mount Hood.